Redundancy

 Consult your Avaya documentation for step-by-step instructions.

-Within Revolution, you can specify server priority, via Priority Groups, to distribute tasks across your redundant servers.
+Within OneAlert, you can specify server priority, via Priority Groups, to distribute tasks across your redundant servers.
 Perform this configuration for a distributed multi-location model (active/active).

 This is most commonly used for SIP Lines, but can be used with other triggers, such as CAP alerts (NWS and Amber Alerts, for example), or with bell schedules (selecting a priority group on the Calendar.